Endless33/jumping-vpn-preview/core/README.md

-# Jumping VPN — Production Core (Reference Skeleton)
+# Core Layer — Jumping VPN (Preview)

-This directory contains the production-oriented control-plane skeleton for Jumping VPN.
+The `core/` directory contains the behavioral runtime skeleton for the Jumping VPN session model.

-It defines the behavioral core responsible for:

-- Session identity ownership
-- Deterministic state transitions
-- Transport binding and replacement
-- Bounded recovery under volatility
-- Version-safe mutation logic
-- Explicit invariant enforcement

-This is not a complete VPN implementation.
+This is not a full VPN implementation.
-It is a behavioral core architecture preview.
+It is a deterministic orchestration layer that models:

+- session lifecycle
+- transport volatility
+- bounded recovery
+- replay protection
+- rate limiting
+- policy-driven switching

+The goal is architectural clarity, not feature completeness.

 ---

-# Core Philosophy

-Jumping VPN is defined by behavior over time.

-The core enforces one primary contract:

-- Session is the identity anchor
-- Transport is replaceable
-- Recovery is bounded
-- Ambiguity is rejected

-The system must prefer deterministic failure over silent inconsistency.
+## Structure

+core/ ├── client/                 # client-side behavior skeleton ├── server/                 # server-side session ownership model ├── orchestrator/           # runtime coordination logic ├── policy/                 # deterministic decision engine ├── security/               # anti-replay + rate limiting ├── metrics/                # measurable recovery metrics ├── session/                # state machine └── runtime_demo.py         # minimal behavioral demonstration

 ---

-# Directory Structure

-core/ ├── common/ │   ├── models.py │   ├── reason_codes.py │   ├── errors.py │   └── invariants.py ├── session/ │   └── state_machine.py ├── server/ │   ├── session_store.py │   ├── gateway.py │   └── README.md ├── client/ │   ├── agent.py │   └── README.md └── README.md
+## What This Core Demonstrates

+### 1. Deterministic State Transitions
+The session state machine supports:

+- BIRTH
+- ATTACHED
+- VOLATILE
+- RECOVERING
+- DEGRADED
+- TERMINATED

+All transitions:
+- explicit
+- reason-coded
+- version-monotonic
+- bounded by policy

 ---

-# Layer Responsibilities

-## 1. common/

-Shared primitives:

-- Session models
+### 2. Bounded Recovery

+Transport death does NOT imply session death.

+Instead:

+ATTACHED → RECOVERING → ATTACHED
+(or → TERMINATED if recovery window exceeded)

+Recovery is limited by:

-- Enumerated state definitions
+- max_recovery_window_ms
+- switch cooldown
+- anti-flap limits
-- Reason codes
+- replay protection
-- Deterministic error classes
-- Invariant enforcement functions

-These are the system's formal vocabulary.
+No infinite loops.
+No silent resets.

 ---

-## 2. session/

-State machine layer.

-Defines:
+### 3. Replay & Abuse Protection

+Control-plane operations require:

+- monotonic nonce
+- replay window tracking
-- Legal transitions
+- rate-limited switching
-- State version increments
-- Deterministic transition enforcement
-- Illegal transition rejection

-All state mutation must pass through this layer.
+Invalid attempts are rejected deterministically.

 ---

-## 3. server/

-Authoritative control-plane ownership.

-Includes:

-- SessionStore (CAS + TTL)
-- Gateway (control-plane orchestration)

-Server responsibilities:

-- Bind / unbind transport
-- Enforce single active binding
-- Validate reattach
-- Enforce TTL bounds
-- Reject ambiguous continuation
+### 4. Deterministic Transport Selection

+Only one ACTIVE transport is allowed.

+Candidates are ranked by:

+(priority, loss, rtt, transport_id)

+No dual-active ambiguity.
+No uncontrolled propagation.

 ---

-## 4. client/
+## Runtime Demo

-Client-side control-plane skeleton.

-Responsibilities:

-- Maintain session context
+See:

+core/runtime_demo.py

+This script simulates:

+- initial active transport
-- Detect transport volatility
+- transport death
-- Initiate reattach
+- bounded reattach
-- Enforce local cooldown and anti-flap bounds

-Client never silently resets identity.
+- replay rejection
+- return to ATTACHED

+It demonstrates the core thesis:

+Session survives transport death without identity reset under bounded constraints.

 ---

-# Core Guarantees (Target Invariants)

-The system aims to enforce:
+## What This Core Is Not

+- Not a production VPN
+- Not hardened cryptography
-- No dual-active transport binding
+- Not a full transport stack
-- No silent session reset
-- No implicit state transition
-- No version rollback
-- No unbounded switching
-- No ambiguous ownership

-If any invariant cannot be satisfied:

-→ reject or terminate explicitly.
+- Not kernel-integrated
+- Not optimized for throughput

+This is a behavioral architecture preview.

 ---

-# What This Core Does NOT Contain

-This directory does NOT include:

-- Production-grade cryptography
-- Data-plane encryption
-- Kernel networking
-- QUIC/TCP/UDP implementations
-- Performance optimizations
-- Horizontal scaling logic
-- Persistent distributed store

-This is a behavioral core reference.

----

-# Why This Exists

-Before performance.
-Before scaling.
-Before optimization.

-Behavior must be correct.

-A volatile network is not an edge case.
-It is the default.

-This core models:

-- Volatility as state
-- Recovery as bounded
-- Identity as stable
-- Transport as ephemeral

----

-# Review Focus
+## Review Focus

-Engineers reviewing this layer should assess:
+Engineers reviewing this layer should evaluate:

-- Transition safety
+- State determinism
 - Version monotonicity
-- CAS correctness
+- Failure boundaries
+- Replay protection logic
-- TTL enforcement logic
+- Switch gating logic
-- Deterministic rejection paths
-- Safety under concurrent mutation attempts

-The core must remain small, explicit, and testable.
+- Single-owner transport invariant

+Performance numbers are intentionally not claimed here.

 ---

-# Design Rule

-If behavior cannot be explained deterministically, it must not exist in the system.

-Session remains the anchor.
+Session is the anchor.
 Transport is volatile.
+Correctness is enforced.